komilov-infosec/crtp-notes/README.md

 -------------------------------------------------
 ## 📚 Detailed Notes
-A comprehensive, OPSEC-focused repository detailing advanced Active Directory exploitation techniques, lateral movement strategies, and domain dominance paths.
-These notes were compiled during the preparation for the **Certified Red Team Professional (CRTP)** examination and have been upgraded to reflect modern EDR-evasion and Living off the Land (LotL) methodologies.
+A comprehensive, OPSEC-focused repository detailing an end-to-end Active Directory attack simulation.
+This playbook demonstrates advanced exploitation techniques, lateral movement strategies, and domain dominance paths executed within a custom-built, segmented enterprise lab.
+All tactics have been engineered to reflect modern EDR-evasion and Living off the Land (LotL) methodologies.

 ## 🎯 Repository Philosophy